lemu94/sortFilterFind/README.md

 ## Description

-Cette librairie sert a effectuer les operations  : filter / find / sort sur les Array
+Class to perform simple operations on arrays of objects: Sort / Find / Filter.

 ## Installation